What is an Interrelationship Diagram?

 Interrelationship diagrams can be extremely useful when trying to sort out possible causes of a specific problem.
 Although they do not identify detailed reasons for the problem, they do allow one to analyze broader issues as causes and effects of one another.

-How to Create and Use an Interrelationship Diagram
+How to Create an Interrelationship Diagram

 - Identify the problem.
 Decide what problem to solve by analyzing its various factors.
 Place it in a box at the top of the paper.